Deep14112001/Blog-Portal/README.md

 ## Features

-BlogEase offers a range of features to enhance your daily life blog management:
+BlogPortal offers a range of features to enhance your daily life blog management:

 - robust Authentication using Json web tokens and Google OAuth integration all powered by Redux toolkit for easy State Management,
 - secured specific Pages for both the client and backend such as the admin dashboard admins can effortlessly manage posts comments and users